Brack-Wang/Autonomous-Vehicle-Gazebo/README.md

 # Gazebo Simulator of Autonomous Vehicle

-The implement project has been uploaded as vedio.
+The implementation project has been uploaded as videos.

-1. Project 1: Comparation of three controller methods https://youtu.be/h6O3qAGtVFc
+1. Project 1: Comparison of three controller methods https://youtu.be/h6O3qAGtVFc
 2. Project 2: Lane detector
 https://youtu.be/h6O3qAGtVFc
 https://youtu.be/4RBllkrjGfQ
-3. Break when detect pedestrain https://youtu.be/6yVuaIZGe-Q
+3. Break when detecting pedestrian https://youtu.be/6yVuaIZGe-Q
 4. Follow waypoints through GPS https://youtu.be/6yVuaIZGe-Q